vlad-dascalu/mattermost-secrets-plugin/docs/development.md

 - `id` is a unique identifier for the secret
 - `user_id` is the ID of the user who created the secret
 - `channel_id` is the channel where the secret was posted
+- `root_id` is the ID of the parent post for threaded secrets
 - `message` is the content of the secret
 - `viewed_by` is a list of user IDs who have viewed the secret
 - `created_at` is the time when the secret was created (in milliseconds since epoch)